getsolus/solus-site.github.io/content/blog/2019/10/2019-10-03-budgie-and-its-army-of-gnomes/index.md

 ##### Repo Manager API

 In previous versions of `ferryd` the Repo Manager provided many operations which were either not frequently used or not used at all.
 Further, some of these actions were confusingly named and needed to be changed.
-For the new Repo Manager API we simplified these actions to a few different categories:
+For the new Repo Manager API we simplified these actions to a few different tags:

 - Repo Manager Only Operations
 - Single Repo Operations